PuruVJ/puruvjdev3/src/blog/all-about-jotai.md

 ```

 Here, the `setUser` works differently.
 It's a callback, which passes you the current value of the state.
 This value is a copy of the original value.
 You can mutate this copy as much as you want inside the callback, and finally just return it, jotai & immer will automatically reconcile the changes without any of the bugs that come with mutating!
 So great, right?! 🤩🤩

+# Conclusion

+Hmmmphh!!
+That was a big article!!
+Clap yourself on the back for making it to the end(Skimming through counts too 😉).

+This article is just a little glimpse of Jotai!!
+There's so much more at [Jotai docs](https://docs.pmnd.rs/jotai/introduction), check it out!

+Peace out ✌️